mpi-sws-rse/thingflow-python/docs/intro.rst

 More Examples
 -------------
+Additional can be found throughout this document, particularly in :ref:`Section 6: More Examples <more-examples>`.
-There is also a separate repository with larger ThingFlow examples.
+There is also a separate repository with larger ThingFlow applications.
 It is at https://github.com/mpi-sws-rse/thingflow-examples.
 This repository includes an automated lighting application and a vehicle traffic analysis.